FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-MigrateFromPaidUpFront.md

 ## Short Answer

-Our SDK uses Apples [built-in solution](https://developer.apple.com/documentation/storekit/supporting_business_model_changes_by_using_the_app_transaction) in StoreKit to determine users who purchased your paid app before your migrated it to the Freemium model.
+Our SDK uses Apples [built-in solution](https://developer.apple.com/documentation/storekit/supporting_business_model_changes_by_using_the_app_transaction) in StoreKit to determine users who purchased your paid app before you migrated it to the Freemium model.
 And for new users, it works normally.
-You just need to tell our SDK which was the last paid version and build number calling `FreemiumKit.shared.lastBuildReleasedAsPaidApp(version:build:)`.
+You just need to tell our SDK which was the last paid version and build number calling `FreemiumKit.shared.lastPaidRelease(version:build:)`.

 > Warning: Apple has introduced the `AppTransaction` API for this purpose in 2022 with iOS 16.
 Therefore, this guide only works if you target your _new_ Freemium app version to iOS 16 (or macOS 13, tvOS 16, watchOS 9) or later.